Nthabi9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that displays the results of BREATH to the power LOVE
+A number that converts a number from base 2 to base 10